cloudfoundry/exemplar-release/README.md

 If you're using drain to kill the process then your process may already be shut down by the time that `monit stop` is called.
 In this case we do not need to do anything further in the stop executable.

+**Note for Windows Releases**: The Windows BOSH Agent does not use monit and manages starting the script directly.
+If
+                               your pre-start and post-start scripts have been written following the guidance in this document, the Agent will be able to stop your process correctly.

 ## Template Advice